yinnhao/HYPIR/README.md

 ## <a name="next"></a>:soon:What's Next

-Our current open-source version is based on the Stable Diffusion 2.1 small model.
+Our current open-source version is based on the Stable Diffusion 2.1.
+While the number of parameters is small, this model was trained on our best-quality data and with significant computational resources (batch size 1024).
+Therefore, its performance is also quite good.

 We'll provide access to more advanced models based on **FLUX** and **Stable Diffusion 3.5** through web interfaces and APIs in the future.
 Stay tuned!✨